wefwefWEF2/video_classification/README.md

 ## Dateset
 ### Download
-We created a large data set consisting of 29,142 video clips, each containing at least 3,000 frames.
+We created a large dataset consisting of 29,142 video clips, each containing at least 3,000 frames.
 [Download](https://tinyurl.com/bitstream-video-data)